DanielLucier/CYBER8420-SemesterProject/MisuseCases/README.md

-CyberWardens has created misuses cases to address the top level claim identified through the Assurance Cases exercise.
+CyberWardens has created misuses cases to address the top level claim identified through the <a href="https://github.com/DanielLucier/CYBER8420-SemesterProject/tree/master/AssuranceCases">Assurance Cases</a> exercise.
 A diagram for each misuse case was developed in Lucidchart.
 The chart contains 4 tabs (see below for description of tabs).

 Link to Lucidchart: https://www.lucidchart.com/invitations/accept/8f828c56-45d6-4af2-81cc-23e43b10af5a